buchanankerswell/paged_handout/README.md

 ## Prerequisite software

-### R & Rmarkdown
+### R, Rmarkdown, & Pagedown

-Rmarkdown requires R. Follow the instructions at [R's homepage](https://www.r-project.org) to download and install the latest release of R on your machine.
-Then, install Rmarkdown with:
+This handout requires [Rmarkdown](https://rmarkdown.rstudio.com) and [Pagedown](https://github.com/rstudio/pagedown), which both require R. Follow the instructions at [R's homepage](https://www.r-project.org) to download and install the latest release of R on your machine.
+Then, install Rmarkdown and Pagedown with:

 ```
 R -e "install.packages('rmarkdown')"
+R -e "install.packages('pagedown')"
 ```

 ### Pandoc